-Curating a Healthier Scroll: The Art of Digital Boundaries
+Curating a Healthier Scroll: How to Set Digital Boundaries on Social Media

 woman with blue nails scrolling her phone on a sunny day in public

-Now, I’m not saying avoid all opposing viewpoints.
-It’s healthy — essential, really — to engage with perspectives that challenge your own.
+Creating digital boundaries isn’t about avoiding different opinions.
+In fact, it’s healthy — even essential — to engage with ideas that challenge you.
 Growth doesn't happen in echo chambers.
-But there’s a world of difference between content that’s thoughtfully disagreeing with you and content that’s just trying to make you foam at the mouth.
+But there’s a difference between content that encourages healthy discussion and content that’s designed to manipulate your emotions.
 Keep the former.
-Ditch the latter.
+Block the latter.

 Previous